 Ensure you have installed the latest WFStorm library.
 The wireless logging feature has been added recently, so ensure you reinstall the updated library.
 You can install the Witty Fox Storm library from our Github Repository.
 Download the repository as a 'zip' file.
 In your Arduino IDE, go to Sketch > Include Library > Add .ZIP library.
 Once you install the updated WFStorm library, you can go to examples and open the Si7021WirelessLogging example.
 We will explain the code in detail to understand what each section does.

-This section contains the include directives for the needed libraries, the global variables, and it creates an Adafruit sensor object.
+This section contains the include directives for the needed libraries and the global variables, and it creates an Adafruit sensor object.
 We shall use this object to read data from the Si7021 module.

-Next we have the setup function where we enable logging in the Witty Fox WFStorm library.
+Next, we have the setup function where we enable logging in to the Witty Fox WFStorm library.
 We then configure the OTA.
 This has been explained in detail in our Wireless programming with Witty Fox Storm Board blog.